Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 Recap

-By taking care of these key components, you can help ensure that the sale of your business goes smoothly and that you get the best possible price for your business.
+By attending to these key components, you can help ensure that the sale of your business proceeds smoothly and that you receive the best possible price for your business.

 Here are a few key things to keep in mind when conducting financial due diligence: